macph/easement-curve/docs/guide.md

 ![Layout](images/ig21.jpg)

 This time, it is important where the starting coordinate is.
-We hover the cursor just outside the end of the bounding box for the track loft - the yellow boundary should be visible.
+We hover the cursor just outside the end of the bounding box for the track loft - the yellow boundary should still be visible.
 Double clicking gives us the coordinates right at the end of the track.
 We enter these coordinates on the second line.

 ![Starting point](images/ig22.jpg)

-For the second set of coordinates, we double click on any other point on the curved track that's not too close, and enter the coordinates.
+For the second set of coordinates, we double click on another point on the curved track that's not too close, and enter the coordinates.

 ![Second point](images/ig23.jpg)

+> :information_source: It doesn't matter where the second pair of coordinates is, just as long as it's on the same track section with the same radius of curvature.
+If you're starting on a easement curve you can extend a static curve with the easement tool and pick a pair of coordinates before deleting the curve - it will work either side of the starting point.

 Finally, we enter the coordinates of the straight track - it doesn't matter where exactly on the track.